publiclab/plots2/README.md

 1. In the console, download a copy of the source with `git clone https://github.com/publiclab/plots2.git`.
 2. Enter the new **plots2** directory with `cd plots2`.
-3. Install gems with `bundle install --without production` from the rails root folder, to install the gems you'll need, excluding those needed only in production.
+3. Install gems with `bundle install --without production mysql` from the rails root folder, to install the gems you'll need, excluding those needed only in production.
 You may need to first run `bundle update` if you have older gems in your environment from previous Rails work.
 4. Make a copy of `db/schema.rb.example` and place it at `db/schema.rb`.
 5. Make a copy of `config/database.yml.sqlite.example` and place it at `config/database.yml`
 6. Run `rake db:setup` to set up the database